 CENTERS FOR DISEASE CONTROL AND PREVENTION

-ADDED ON MAY 2, 2023: The CDC has issued a funding opportunity to improve population health in communities to implement policy, systems, and environmental change (PSE) interventions that address Social Determinants of Health (SDOH) to reduce chronic disease related disparities, risk factors, and inequities. $7.5 million is being made available under this opportunity with maximum awards of $500,000.
-Proposals are due on June 30, 2023.
-To download the synopsis, click here.
+ADDED ON DECEMBER 22, 2025: The CDC has issued its annual Drug Free Communities funding opportunity to establish and strengthen collaboration to support the efforts of community coalitions working to prevent youth substance use. $50,000,000 is being made available under this funding opportunity with maximum awards of $125,000.
+Proposals are due on February 1, 2026.
+To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

 CENTERS FOR MEDICARE AND MEDICAID SERVICES